 This project can make an additional 0.7 mgd of groundwater available in the South Westside Basin for drought supply.
 The project is envisioned to serve 13 cemeteries and other smaller irrigation customers with new recycled water supply, replacing existing groundwater pumping from the Basin.
 This will free up groundwater, enhancing the reliability of the Basin.
 The project has been a regional partnership between the SFPUC, Daly City, and the California Water Service Company (Cal Water), in coordination with the Town of Colma and the irrigation customers who are located largely within Cal Water's service area.
 As a private water utility, Cal Water's participation in the project is subject to approval by the California Public Utilities Commission (CPUC).
 SFPUC customers will benefit from the increased reliability of the South Westside Basin for additional drinking water supply during droughts.
 In this way, this project supports the Groundwater Storage and Recovery (GSR) Project, which is under construction.

 The current planning questions driving near-term project activities include:

-- 1) Are there alternatives to the baseline recycled water project that might help mitigate project risks associated with the GSR project and increase dry year reliability in the South Westside Basin? - 2) How can the project be phased to maximize benefits over time? - 3) How will responsibilities and costs be allocated among the project partners?
+- 1) Can the project be phased to maximize benefits over time? - 2) How will the responsibilities and costs be allocated among the project partners?